Mohab-Khalifa/Movie-Database/README.md

 ## Postman requests & the output from the API

 ### CRUD - Create
+The java method (in the (MovieController)[https://github.com/Mohab-Khalifa/Movie-Database/blob/main/src/main/java/com/qa/movieproject/rest/MovieController.java] class) which is mapped to the /add-movie endpoint

 ```
 // Create - adding a movie